 Paired Sales Analysis

 Appraisers can tell you a lot about the communities in which they appraise.
 They innately understand the value of specific features to the residents of that area.
 Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the property in question.
 By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to associating a value with features of homes in Oklahoma City and Oklahoma, OK Appraisals can't be beat.
 The sales comparison approach to value is typically given the most weight when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-It is important to note that while this amount is probably the most accurate indication of what a house is worth, it may not be the final sales price.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from OK Appraisals will help you get the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While this amount is probably the most reliable indication of what a property is worth, it probably will not be the price at which the property closes.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from OK Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.